MetaMask/SIPs/SIPS/sip-3.md

 }
 ```

-### Snap
+### Snap Implementation

-Any snap that wishes to provide transaction insight features must implement the following API:
+Any snap that wishes to provide transaction insight features **MUST** implement the following API:

 ```typescript
 import { OnTransactionHandler } from "@metamask/snap-types";